-The lack of human security in the country has affected the Christian community significantly.
-As the jihadists are targeting Christians as well as the state authorities, Christians have to be careful to keep a low profile.
+The lack of security in the country has affected the Christian community significantly.
+Since Islamic militants target Christians as well as the state authorities, Christians have to be careful to keep a low profile.
 Male and female Christians face different risks against this backdrop of instability and violence.
 Women and girls are vulnerable to abduction and sexual violence from extremist groups, whereas boys are more prone to being recruited into the ranks of militant groups.